BLEU EDMONDSON - BIO

 Bleu’s early years were spent focused on sports rather than music.
 He picked up a guitar for the first time during his college years, learned a few chords and his future was set.
 Bleu soon discovered that some of his favorite musical acts – Robert Earl Keen, Radney Foster, Uncle Tupelo – shared a common thread: Lloyd Maines either produced or played steel guitar on their recordings.
 A short time later, using a tape player in his dorm room, Bleu made guitar/vocal demos of some of his songs and sent the tape to Maines.
 Quickly recognizing the raw talent on that homemade cassette tape, Maines contacted Bleu and ultimately became his producer.
 The pairing made two records together – Southland and The Band Plays On – and Bleu credits Maines with giving him his start in the music business.

-Edmondson also knows how to crank up the amps and throw down hard.
-From the ‘take no prisoners’ Springsteen-esque “I’m Still Here” to the unofficial party anthem of Dallas’ Greenville Avenue, “Riot Night,” the hometown-boy roots-rocker is not afraid to show off his chops.
+He also knows how to crank up the amps and throw down hard.
 His raucous live show has earned him street cred and respect among his fans as well as his musical co-horts throughout Texas, a state that can lay claim to more than its fair share of the musical talent gene pool.

 Edmondson’s rapidly growing fan base, “The Southland Mob,” takes its name from his debut CD, produced by Texas musical royalty, Lloyd Maines.
-His road-dog touring ethic, particularly since signing with powerhouse talent bookers, Creative Artist Agency (CAA), keeps him running down blacktops and back roads in excess of 200 days each year.
+His road-dog touring ethic, coupled with his management (Greg Henry) and booking team (CTK Entertainment), keeps him running down blacktops and back roads in excess of 200 days each year.
 As Edmondson’s popularity has grown so has his touring radius, much to the delight of his out-of-Texas fans.
-Recent shows have found him stepping beyond the borders of the Lone Star state, with stops in Oklahoma, Kansas, Missouri, Virginia and New Jersey.

 x x x